mmramezani/Mo.ProjectFilesToJson/README.md

 ---

 ## Contributing

-1. Fork the repository.
-2. Create a feature branch.
-3. Make your changes.
-4. Submit a pull request.

----

-## License

-This project does not currently specify an open-source license.
-Check the repository for further details.
+Fork the repo, create a branch, make changes, and submit a PR.